RuKatya/reviewFullStack/3 - TypeScript/3 - selfWork/index.md

 3. Create a form in HTML that includes all the values of the user
 4. Create a function that get values from the inputs of the form (use event) (fucntion addNewUser(event))
 5. Show the list of the users in the client (use DOM)
+6. do validation to the - check how to do with digit (not nesasery)
+7. BONUS - add input of color type text - do validation(#gv5556)